 Some banks even take it a step further.
 Not only do they not charge monthly fees, they actually pay you.

-For instance, in addition to business checking with no monthly fee, you can actually earn 1.00% on your balance with an account at BlueVine.
+For instance, in addition to business checking with no monthly fee, you can actually earn 2.00% on Bluevine Business Checking balances up to and including $250,000.
 It’s hard to find that great a rate at regular savings accounts – even online ones! – much less on a business checking account.
+To qualify for that interest rate with Bluevine you just have to meet one of the following monthly eligibility requirements:

 One of the best features of online business banks?
 Direct bill pay